cwickham/DataFestOregon/index.md

 The rules are very simple:

-* No more than five students members per team.
+* At least three and no more than five students per team.
 * Team members can come and go as they please but all work has to be done on-site.
 A steady supply of food, beverage, and candy make it more inviting to stay.
 * It’s a competition, but a friendly one, so collaboration between teams is not only allowed but highly encouraged.
 Official DataFest consultants (grad students, faculty, etc.) will also be around throughout the weekend to help with any questions you might have.
 However you can’t have outside help.